apache/nuttx/tools/README.txt

   configuration variabled documentation Documentation/NuttXConfigVariables.html.
   The script mkconfigvars.sh is a simple script that can be used to re-generated that file as needed.

+  $ tools/mkconfigvars.sh -h
+  tools/mkconfigvars.sh is a tool for generation of configuration variable documentation

+  USAGE: tools/mkconfigvars.sh [-d|h] [-v <major.minor>]

+  Where:
+    -v <major.minor>
+       The NuttX version number expressed as a major and minor number separated by a period
+    -d
+       Enable script debug
+    -h
+       show this help message and exit

 mkexport.sh and Makefile.export
 -------------------------------